skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   prefixed by '0x'.

 --sim-load
   Simulate a 48K ZX Spectrum running LOAD "".
-This is an alternative to using ``--ram load`` that can handle headerless data blocks and automatically determine the start address, so long as the tape contains only standard speed blocks, and the Spectrum ROM is used to load each one.
+This option can handle headerless data blocks and custom loaders.
+It should work so long as the tape contains only standard speed blocks.

+--sim-load-fast
+  Simulate a 48K ZX Spectrum running LOAD "".
+This option intercepts calls to the ROM's load routine at $0556, and will work only if every block on the tape is loaded by that routine.
+It can handle headerless data blocks, and automatically sets the start address to the first address jumped to outside the ROM.

 --state name=value
   Set a hardware state attribute.
 Do ``--state help`` for more information, or